 The tawny frogmouth is an amazing creature that has adapted to survive in the Australian outback.
 It uses a variety of methods to protect itself from predators, both in the air and on the ground.
 Its camouflage pattern helps it blend in with its surroundings, making it difficult for predators to spot.
 The tawny frogmouth also has a wide variety of vocalizations that it uses to scare away potential predators.
 When threatened, it will open its mouth wide and hiss or make a loud “oom-pom-pom” sound, which can startle even the most determined predator.

-See also What is Troodon Animal
+See also What is Tawny Mining Bee Animal

 The tawny frogmouth also uses other behavior patterns to deter predators.
 When disturbed, it will often feign death or spread its wings and make itself look larger than normal.
 This can scare away potential predators and give the bird time to escape.
 If this tactic fails, then the tawny frogmouth may fly away or attempt to peck at its attacker with its sharp beak.